NBA Power Rankings Week 17: Where every team ranks during All-Star break

 What the Cavs have accomplished in Kenny Atkinson's first season is remarkable, as is the continued success of this young Thunder team led by MVP favorite Shai Gilgeous-Alexander.

 The Denver Nuggets are also creeping up the list of real contenders in the West, but this conference as a whole is a major question mark.
 Just how good are the Memphis Grizzlies and Houston Rockets?
 Is either Los Angeles-based team a legitimate contender?
-Of course, you can't talk about the West playoff picture without mentioning the Golden State Warriors either.
+Of course, you can't talk about the Western playoff picture without mentioning the Golden State Warriors, either.

 Jimmy Butler has fit in nicely next to Stephen Curry and Draymond Green thus far, which prompted Green to make a championship prediction during Sunday night's NBA All-Star Game.